 Sell property that has declined in value and donate the proceeds to charity, since you may be able to deduct both your capital loss and your contribution.
 If you give devalued property directly, you may deduct the fair market value of the property as a charitable contribution, but you won't be able to deduct the loss.

-New legislation, The Protecting Americans from Tax Hikes Act of 2015 (PATH) signed into law on December 18, 2015, includes incentives for charitable giving that were made permanent:
+The Protecting Americans from Tax Hikes Act of 2015 (PATH) signed into law on December 18, 2015, includes incentives for charitable giving that were made permanent:

 The Sec.
 170(b) charitable deduction for contributions of real property and the special rule for contributions of capital gain real property made for conservation purposes, which permits qualified conservation contributions to be deducted up to 50% of a taxpayer’s contribution base (100% for qualified farmers and ranchers).